-These days, Government Stats have unemployment rising at values in excess of 6% although if you look at statistics produced by Roy Morgan they have values in excess of 10%.
-The Roy Morgan Unemployment estimate is obtained by surveying an Australia-wide cross section by face-to-face interviews.
+These days, Government Stats have unemployment rising at values more than 6% although if you look at statistics produced by Roy Morgan, they have values of more than 10%.
+Roy Morgan obtains unemployment estimates by surveying an Australia-wide cross section by face-to-face interviews.
 A person is classified as unemployed if they are looking for work, no matter when.
 The results are not seasonally adjusted and provide an accurate measure of monthly unemployment estimates in Australia.
 The ABS classifies a person as employed if, when surveyed (interviews over phone held each month for eight months, with one-eighth of the sample being replaced each month), a person worked for one hour or more during the reference week for pay, profit, commission or payment in kind, or even if a person worked for one hour or more without pay in a family business or on a farm.
 The Australian Bureau of Statistics (ABS) unemployment estimates are also seasonally adjusted.
-Note that with the ABS statistic, it is gained by deeming anyone who has “worked” (even sometimes for no money) for at least 1 hour per week as “employed”.
-The ABS stats used to be based on a minimum of 15 hours per week, but let’s face it, the government is interested in making that figure as small as possible and the available jobs figures as large as possible.
+Note that with the ABS statistic reduces the real numbers, by deeming anyone who has “worked” (even sometimes for no money) for at least 1 hour per week as “employed”.
+Even unpaid family workers at a work place count as “employed”.
+Australia adopted the principle that only one hour of work for unpaid family workers was required to be counted as employed, while in the US of A, by comparison, unpaid family workers have to work more than 15 hours in the reference week to be counted as employed.
+Make no mistake; the government is interested in making that unemployment figure as small as possible and the available jobs numbers as large as possible.

-The difference between the figures created by both methods are huge as you can see by the Graph here.
+The difference between the data created by both methods is huge as you can see by the Graph here.
 The Media always (practically without exception) quote the ABS statistics.
-It creates an impression that the unemployment situation is nowhere near as bad as it really is.
-In terms of real numbers, taking for example April 2015’s Statistics from both sources.
+It creates an impression that the unemployment situation is nowhere near as bad as it is.
+Regarding real numbers, taking, for example, April 2015’s Statistics from both sources.
 The ABS would tell you there were 769,000 people unemployed, which it says is 6.1% (seasonally adjusted to 6.2%).
-Roy Morgan would say for the same month it was 1,309,000 people unemployed, or (10.4%).
-Worse still, Roy Morgan also measures Unemployed and Under-employed numbers and came up with a figure of 2,446,000 people or (19.4% of the workforce) If you want to know how many jobs there are available for over 2.4 Million people to look for in Australia, you will need to read one of my posts below.
+Roy Morgan would say – in that month – it was 1,309,000 people unemployed, or (10.4%).
+Worse still, Roy Morgan also measures Unemployed and Under-employed numbers and came up with a figure of 2,446,000 people or (19.4% of the workforce).
+If you want to know how many jobs there are available for over 2.4 million inhabitants to look for in Australia, you will need to read one of my posts below.
 (Spoiler Alert: It’s not a lot)

 Change of Ministry but no change of result